 The B.F.A. degree is a 138-unit program requiring 90 units of course work in art.
 The B.F.A. degree differs from the B.A. degree in its requirements and rigor.
 The B.F.A. is often considered to be the degree of choice for students wishing to pursue graduate or professional studies.
 It enhances the artist's opportunities to perform at a higher level and fulfills the need for additional artistic growth in an intensive studio situation.
-The B.F.A. affords time for concentrated work within a specific art emphasis (painting, photography, printmaking or sculpture).
+The B.F.A. affords time for concentrated work within a specific art emphasis (painting, photography, printmaking, or sculpture).

 Students may only apply during or after the second semester of the sophomore year.
 Thereafter students may reapply as many times as desired.
 Applicants must meet University requirements for admission and must first be admitted to the bachelor of arts program.
 In addition, they must meet the following requirements to qualify:

-- Students must complete all lower-division requirements in art; take lower-division courses before upper-division courses in area of emphasis; take at least one advanced course in the area they are applying for; maintain a 3.00 GPA in art, exclusive of GE courses; and complete all lower-division GE requirements by the end of the junior year.
+- Students must complete all lower-division requirements in art; take lower-division courses before upper-division courses in the area of emphasis; take at least one advanced course in the area they are applying for; maintain a 3.00 GPA in art, exclusive of GE courses; and complete all lower-division GE requirements by the end of the junior year.

-- To be considered for the B.F.A. admission review, applicants must submit 10 - 20 digital images, two letters of recommendation (or two department faculty signatures, if currently enrolled student) and a short statement including their reasons for applying.
+- To be considered for the B.F.A. admission review, applicants must submit 10 - 20 digital images, two letters of recommendation (or two department faculty signatures, if currently enrolled student), and a short statement including their reasons for applying.
 These will be reviewed and the candidates may be interviewed by the studio faculty to help determine if their work demonstrates the creative level expected of B.F.A. candidates.
-Applications will be reviewed in Spring semester for possible admission the following Fall semester, and in Fall semester for possible admission for the following Spring semester.
+Applications will be reviewed in the Spring semester for possible admission the following Fall semester, and in the Fall semester for possible admission for the following Spring semester.

 |Type of Course||Units|

 |Total units needed for graduation||138–141|